metricshilab/manual/Git.md

 #### Eraser-like features

 The latest commit is called **HEAD** commit
-* `git show HEAD`  to view the HEAD commit.
+* `git show HEAD`  displays view the HEAD commit.
-* `git checkout HEAD filename` to restore the file in the working directory to what you made in last commit.
+* `git checkout HEAD filename` restores the file in the working directory to what you made in last commit.
-* `git reset HEAD filename` this command unstages the file from committing in the staging area.
+* `git reset HEAD filename` unstages the file from committing in the staging area.
 This command resets the file in the staging area to be the same as the HEAD commit.
-It does not discard file changes from the working directory, it just removes them from the staging area.
+It does not discard file changes from the working directory; it just removes them from the staging area.
-* `git reset SHA` This command works by using **the first 7 characters** of the SHA of a previous commit.
+* `git reset SHA` works by using **the first 7 characters** of the SHA of a previous commit.

 #### Branch
 * `git branch` displays the current branch.
 * `git branch brach_name` creates a new branch.
 The branch name cannot contain white-space
-* `git checkout branch_name` switch to a branch
+* `git checkout branch_name` switches to a branch
-* `git merge branch_name` merging the branch into master **merge conflict**: Git doesn't know which changes you want to keep.
+* `git merge branch_name` merges the branch into master **merge conflict**: Git doesn't know which changes you want to keep.
 Modify the file in the working directory and commit it again to avoid conflict.
 * `git branch -d branch_name` deletes a branch from the project.